-Care must be taken when locating a custom target JTAG interface connector, that no components are taller than about 0.15" if located under the emulator.
+Care must be taken when locating a custom target JTAG/SWD interface connector, that no components are taller than about 0.135" if located under the ICE-1000.

 If there are any concerns that emulator components may short to the target board, an insulator should be used to provide protection.